giovanniCL/stonks-only-go-up/CONTRIBUTING.md

 Team should respond to help and solving conflicts within 12 hours in the slack chat in both direct messages and group chat.

+### Git Workflow
+Always pull the most recent version from GitHub to ensure you have the most up-to-date version of the working project.

+If it is a minor feature or bug fix (developer's best judgement used), then the developer would just commit and push to the main/master branch of the remote repository.
+If the feature or task is major, then the developer will make a new branch titled `someFeatureBranch` and then work directly off that.
+Details are as followed:

+If minor task:
+1. Pull from master/main
+2. Add code to local repo
+3. Make sure working project in local repo
+4. Pull from remote repo
+5. Push to master/main branch

+If major task:
+1. Pull from master/main
+2. Create new branch titled `someFeatureBranch` (this and rest will be in local repo)
+3. Checkout `someFeatureBranch`
+4. Add code to local repo
+5. Pull from remote repo
+6. Solve local merge conflicts (if needed)
+7. Commit merge
+8. Push to master/main branch
+9. Notify team via Slack

 ### Sprint Candence
 * Sprints will take 2 weeks to complete for balance of quick, efficient work and not cause overstress.